 One of my customers, a major health insurance company, embraced business process automation to orchestrate interaction with their legacy systems and have embarked on a number of digital transformation projects that are focused on improving the customer experience–all by “exposing” process automation to the beautiful mobile and web portals they had built.

 How is process automation helping them?
 Well, it helps that they use everteam.ibpms (surprised, aren’t you?).
-With open standards and a low code approach to process automation, our platform enables our customers to orchestrate processes that feed portals, web applications, mobile apps and even “windows” in line of business software systems.
+With open standards and a low code approach to process automation, our business process automation software enables our customers to orchestrate processes that feed portals, web applications, mobile apps and even “windows” in line of business software systems.
 It all starts with the simple creation of a process map or workflow, and building the automation directly on top of that map.

 My customer mapped out the processes that fed their portals, then leveraged connections to their underlying systems, web services, and data sources; added business rules, SLAs, routing and processing; and then took the resulting information and surfaced it in their portals, web and mobile applications.
 And they did it quickly–in about 8 weeks from start to finish.